schellingerhout/schellingerhout.github.io/_posts/2017-10-24-installing-node-red-bash-ubuntu-windows.md

 $ sudo apt-get install npm
 ```

 Wait for the entire Internet to download.
-The install node-red as per their instructions
+Then install node-red as per their instructions

 ```
 $ sudo npm install -g --unsafe-perm node-red